cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/multipleTimes/README.md

 ![reaction.png](reaction.png)

 In this example that we did many years ago the mixture of ethylene glycol with triethyl orthoformate yields to a cyclic orthoester.
-In order to enter the quantities for this kind of reaction you need specify correctly the number of equivalents of the reagent that limits the yield.
-In this case the triethyl orthoformate limits the yield so we enter 2 equivalents for this reagent.
+In order to enter the quantities for this kind of reaction you need to specify correctly the number of equivalents of the reagent that limits the yield.
+In this case the triethyl orthoformate limits the yield, so we enter two equivalents for this reagent.

 ![reagents.png](reagents.png)